crawfordwynnes/overloadedargs/_posts/2024-11-19-demorgans-for-developers.markdown

 'or calling foo with bar has no unintended side effects'

-'or calling foo with bar calls bar2 with the reference to the function foo, creates an asynchronous Promise'
+'or calling foo with bar calls bar2 with the reference to the function foo, which creates an asynchronous Promise'

 Any combination of foo and bar can be used.